ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 https://<instance>.my.erp.net/cl/forms/Logistics_Wms_WarehouseRequisitions({Parent.Id})
 ```
 You can also customize the panel’s name using the **Panel title** field.

-#### Functional Highlights

-- Depending on whether the order was fulfilled in full or requires further execution, the manager can choose to proceed to the next panel — either to initiate a follow-up or to verify that everything is complete.

 ## Web Panel 3: Store Order (Grandparent Document)